eckline-work/angular-hal-emily/README.md

 StackBlitz also gets really unhappy when I switch to the master branch from the test branch.
 Which concerns me.

 Ok, it breaks less things now.
 Namely, itself.
 But only under certain circumstances.
-I have yet to determine exactly what makes it break. ... :/
+I have yet to determine exactly what makes it break...